ku-cms/TrackerDAQ/README.md

 ## Running BERTs

-To run the standard BERT program:
+First, run the standard BERT program:
 ```
 CMSITminiDAQ -f CMSIT.xml -c bertest
 ```
+This is useful to check that the data link is working.
+If the BERT runs successfully and there are 0 errors, then follow the procedure in the "New Method" section.

+If if the link is not working or if there are more than 0 errors, make sure that all the FC7 setup commands were successful and that all hardware connections are good (display port cables, e-link, and CERN FMC on the FC7).
+Sometimes the CERN FMC sits on an angle and becomes disconnected from the FC7 due to torque from the display port cable.
+In addition, turning the RD53 off and then on can fix link problems in some cases.

 ### New Method

 The new method starts now.
-Get ready, y'all.
+Get excited, y'all!

-First, make connect one e-link and two display port cables to the red adapter board, and connect the display port cables to the FC7 and SCC.
+First, connect one e-link and two display port cables to the red adapter board, and connect the display port cables to the FC7 and SCC.
 If not already done, power on the FC7 and SCC and run the FC7 setup commands.
 Once these are done, you are ready to take data!